 Phone & Email Script:

 My name is ___ and I am reaching out as a fellow New Yorker due to my concern about ICE detention in Orange County Jail.
-[If you are from Orange County or have any connections to it, please mention that.]
+[If you are from Orange County or have any connections to it, be sure to say so.]

 I appreciate that you recently visited Orange County Jail.
-However, I am concerned about your failure to acknowledge the long-term and well-documented horrific conditions for individuals in ICE detention at the jail.
+However, your visit was an announced one, which means the jail had time to prepare things for your review in advance and make it look as good as possible.
+I am concerned about your failure to acknowledge the long-term and well-documented horrific conditions for individuals in ICE detention at the jail.
 OCJ is one of the nation’s worst immigration detention centers, highlighted by reporting on complaints to DHS’s Office of Civil Rights and Civil Liberties.
 People in ICE detention and their attorneys report inedible food, unsanitary conditions, abusive treatment from guards, and access to counsel issues.

-Please continue to investigate conditions for ICE detainees in OCJ and use your position to urge the county to end its complicity in ICE's violence by ending the detention contract at OCJ.
+I urge you to continue investigating conditions for people detained by ICE in OCJ, ideally by making an unannounced visit, and use your position to urge the county to end its complicity in ICE's violence by ending the detention contract at OCJ.